neilmce/quiz/rounds/theYearThatWas.md

     A: Jeremy Clarkson

+     Jezza the Orangutan hit the headlines why?

+    A: Jeremy Clarkson hit a producer

 * OR: Over 1 million people signed a petition calling for what?

     A: The reinstatement of Jeremy Clarkson